Approved Treatments for Hemophilia

 Gene Therapy

-The objective of gene therapy for hemophilia is to deliver a healthy copy of the mutated gene to cells in the body — particularly in the liver, which is where most clotting factors are produced.
-To deliver the genetic cargo, gene therapies commonly use viral vectors.
-Most gene therapies in development specifically use vectors engineered from a family of viruses called adeno-associated virus (AAV).
+The objective of gene therapy for hemophilia is to deliver a healthy copy of the mutated gene to cells in the body — particularly in the liver, which is where most clotting factors are produced — to restore the body’s ability to produce its own functional clotting factor.
+To deliver their genetic cargo, gene therapies commonly use viral vectors, most commonly adeno-associated viruses.

 Hemgenix